lanl/singularity-eos/doc/sphinx/src/fortran.rst

 - ``eos``: EOS array
 - ``filename``: Path to the HDF5 file containing the tabulated data
 - ``id``: Material ID in the HDF5 file
+- ``split``: Whether or not to separately load electron and ion tables
 - ``sg_mods_enabled``: Optional array for enabling modifiers
 - ``sg_mods_values``: Optional array for modifier values